jreyes88/Web-Accessibility/Introduction to Web Accessibility and WCAG 2.1/Section 1 - Overview/2-the-pour-principles.md

 These principles make it quick to find relevant accessibility guidelines.

-The categories can be thought of as a guide to show only the accesibility criteria for specific content.
+The categories can be thought of as a guide to show only the accessibility criteria for specific content.
 - _Example_ - Making text content accessible does not require meeting the criteria for making video content accessible.